Triton 22: Design

 The Triton 22 is a small recreational keelboat, built predominantly of fiberglass, with wood trim.
 It has a fractional sloop rig, a transom hung rudder, a fin keel and may be fitted with a spinnaker for downwind sailing.
 It displaces 2450 lb, carries 950 lb of ballast.

 The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for five people, with a double "V"-berth in the bow cabin, a drop-down dinette table on the port side that forms a double berth and a quarter berth on the starboard side of the main cabin.
-The galley is located on the starboard side just aft of the bow cabin and is "U"-shaped and is equipped with a two-burner stove and a sink.
-The portable head is located on the port side of bow cabin under the "V"-berth.
+The galley is located on the starboard side just aft of the bow cabin and is U-shaped and is equipped with a two-burner stove and a sink.
+The portable head is located on the port side of the bow cabin under the "V"-berth.
 Cabin headroom is 48 in.

 The design has a PHRF racing average handicap of 279 and a hull speed of 6.0 kn.